Applicant FAQ

 • Yes.
 You have until 11:59pm Pacific time on Thursday, December 5th, 2024 to upload all final application materials, including letters of recommendation.
 After this date, no new materials will be reviewed.

 We also cannot accept a late transcript from your undergraduate institution or, if applicable, the institution granting your Master's degree.
-Late transcripts from non-degree-granting institutions, such as a community college where you took summer classes, are allowable.

 • Will you still review my application if a letter of recommendation is missing?